 Renting bikes and scooters

-If you’re up for it, you can rent a bike or a scooter to explore European cities.
+If you’re up for it, you can rent a bike or a scooter to explore the cities when you travel Europe.
 Not only will you avoid traffic while sightseeing, but you will also save some time.
 Not to mention that cycling is a great way to stay fit while traveling.

 Walking all over Europe